maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

    Note that the order matters because whichever `console=` entry appears last becomes the destination for `/dev/console`.
-I discovered this because mine were in the wrong order and the LUKS (Linux Unified Key Setup) decryption prompt, as well as OpenRC output, never appeared on my serial console.
+I discovered this because mine were in the wrong order and the Linux Unified Key Setup (LUKS) decryption prompt, as well as OpenRC output, never appeared on my serial console.

    More information is available at the [kernel.org documentation for